 Mean: 112.28, SD: 13.27

-It was concluded that from Table 3 the results indicate that a more than half of respondents (64%) fall into the medium perception category.
+From Table 3, it can be concluded that the results indicate that a more than half of respondents (64%) fall into the medium perception category.
 About 22% of the farmers were placed in the high perception category (scores above 126), reflecting a relatively strong perception and concern about climate change and its impacts.
 In contrast, only 14% of respondents showed a low perception (scores below 99), suggesting limited perception or understanding of climate change issues.

-The findings reveal that the farming community in has a medium to high level of perception about the climate change.
-The fact that nearly two-thirds of the respondents were in the medium category suggests that most farmers are aware and perceived of changes in temperature, rainfall variability, and their influence on farming practices, but may not fully grasp the broader implications or scientific causes.
-The similar findings were also reported by Karki et al. (2020), Ricart et al. (2023) and Berhanu et al. (2025) in their studies.
+The findings reveal that the farming community has a medium to high level of perception about the climate change.
+The fact that nearly two-thirds respondents were in the medium category suggests that most farmers are aware and perceived of changes in temperature, rainfall variability, and their influence on farming practices, but may not fully grasp the broader implications or scientific causes.
+The similar findings were also reported by Karki et al. (2020), Ricart et al. (2023) and Berhanu et al. (2025) in their respective studies.

 Relationship between independent variables and perception of the farming community

-In order to study identify the determinants of perception of respondents, correlation coefficient (r) were computed and the value is presented in Table 04.
+In order to identify the determinants of perception of respondents, correlation coefficient (r) were computed and the value is presented in Table 4.

-Table 04: Relationship between independent variables and perception of the farming community
+Table 4: Relationship between independent variables and perception of the farming community